kalibera/rprotect/README.md

 cases.
-The tools are [available](http://www.github.com/kalibera/rchk) but using them is somewhat difficult because one needs to build native code into LLVM bitcode (using Link-Time-Optimization, Clang and Clang++), which is a rather painful process (detailed instructions are available for Ubuntu 16.04, also one can install automatically into a virtual machine).
+The tools are [available](http://www.github.com/kalibera/rchk) but using them is somewhat difficult because one needs to build native code into LLVM bitcode (using Link-Time-Optimization, Clang and Clang++), which is a somewhat painful process (detailed instructions are available for Ubuntu 16.04, also one can install automatically into a virtual machine which takes about 1 hour).

 ## The danger of PROTECT errors